ExpediaGroup/expediagroup-java-sdk/expediagroup-sdk-openapi-plugin/README.md

 See the [Configuration Options](#configuration-options) section for all available options.

+## Examples and Playground
+Please refer to the [`exemplar-sdk-rest`](../exemplar/exemplar-sdk-rest) for more in-depth examples and usages.

 ## Tasks & Extensions
 Gradle plugins are built around two key concepts: